oliviermirat/ZZDeepRollover/README.md

 <a name="preparing"/>

 <H2 CLASS="western">Preparing the rollovers detection model:</H2>
 The detection of rollovers is based on deep learning.
-You must first install tensorflow 1.15.0, tensorflow-hub 0.12.0 and keras 2.7.0 on your machine.
-It may be better to first create an anaconda environment for this purpose.
-ZZDeepRollover has been tested with Python 3.7 and may not work with other versions of Python (it won't work with Python 3.9 for example).<br/><br/>
+You must first install pytorch on your machine.
+It may be better to first create an anaconda environment for this purpose.<br/><br/>
 You then need to place the output result folders of <a href="https://github.com/oliviermirat/ZebraZoom" target="_blank">ZebraZoom</a> inside the folder "ZZoutput" of this repository.<br/><br/>
 In order to train the rollovers detection model, you must also manually classify the frames of some of the tracked videos in order to be able to create a training set.
 Look inside the folder "manualClassificationExamples" for examples of how to create such manual classifications.
 You then need to place those manual classifications inside the corresponding output result folders of ZebraZoom.<br/><br/>